 Lactation Consultant or experienced Midwife

-It is important that you seek advice from an experienced lactation consultant or midwife if you suspect your baby has a tongue-tie.
-As some babies are able to breastfeed without any issues even with a tongue-tie or the tongue-tie may not be the sole cause of your breastfeeding issues.
-An experienced Lactation Consultant will be able to assess your babies tongue tie and advise if a Frenotomy is required.
+It is important that you seek advice from an experienced lactation consultant or midwife if you suspect your baby has a tongue tie.
+As some babies are able to breastfeed without any issues even with a tongue tie or the tongue tie may not be the sole cause of your breastfeeding issues.
+An experienced Lactation Consultant will be able to assess your baby’s tongue tie and advise if a Frenotomy is required.
 If a Frenotomy is recommended it is often not an instant fix and your baby will likely require some practice to get used to latching after the procedure.
 Therefore seeing a Lactation Consultant or Midwife for ongoing support and assistance post-procedure is recommended.

 Most paediatric dentists will offer laser services.
 A laser is a quick and simple procedure done without the use of anesthetic.
 The laser can be costly.
 Sometimes the Frenulum will grow back after it has been corrected.
 This is less likely to happen when a laser is used to perform the Frenotomy.

 Often babies who have a tongue tie will also have a lip tie.
 A lip tie does not usually impact breastfeeding however some dentists recommend correcting this also mostly for cosmetic purposes.

 A rebate can sometimes be obtained from your private health fund.
 No Medicare rebate for services provided by a dentist is available In Australia.

 Paediatric surgeons will usually prefer to cut the frenulum to correct the tongue-tie.
 This is usually done in the Surgeon’s rooms and anesthetic is not usually required.
 As a lip-tie will not usually hinder breastfeeding most paediatric surgeons will not correct the lip tie.

 No referral is required to see a Paediatric Surgeon for a Frenotomy however if you gain a referral from your General Practitioner this procedure may be bulk billed.